jhollinger/occams-record/README.md

 # Run tests against all supported ActiveRecord versions, Ruby versions, and databases
 bin/testall

-# Run tests for Ruby vX only
+# Run tests only for Ruby 3.1
 bin/testall ruby-3.1

-# Run tests for ActiveRecord vX only
-bin/testall ar-6.1

-# Run tests only for Ruby vX and ActiveRecored vX
+# Run tests only for Ruby 3.1 and ActiveRecored 6.1
 bin/testall ruby-3.1 ar-6.1

 # Run tests against a specific database